 SKETCH NOT TRACE your drawing | Keep your lines interesting!!!
 You are an artist! |

-3. Convert photos to a line drawing using advanced software | Advanced techniques using Photoshop or Photopea to create a line drawing from a photo reference. |
+3. Convert photos to a line drawing using advanced software | Advanced techniques using Photopea to create a line drawing from a photo reference. |

 HOW TO ENLARGE YOUR PHOTO to larger than 8.5″x11″ sheet of paper.